backgroundhumeur/id2223_labs/README.md

-There are two applications for the Iris dataset : one predicts the variety of the flower based on some parameters given through an interactive GUI, and the other is a monitor app that runs daily predictions on new synthesised samples and displays historical records of how well the model is doing along with the daily prediction.
+There are two applications for the Iris dataset : one predicts the variety of the flower based on some parameters given through an interactive GUI, and the other is a monitor app that runs daily predictions on new synthesised samples and displays on an online Dashboard historical records of how well the model is doing(accuracy & confusion matrix) along with the daily prediction.

 The model used for the predictions is a binary classificator that uses KNN with 2 neighbours.